 Death from inhalants can result from a very high concentration of fumes.

 Deliberately inhaling a substance from inside a paper or plastic bag or in an enclosed area greatly increases the chances of suffocation.
 A long session of inhalant abuse can cause irregular and rapid heartbeats.
 This is called sudden sniffing death syndrome.
 A healthy young person can die from one single sniffing session.
 This is particularly true for the inhalants butane, propane, and aerosol chemicals.

 Convulsions or seizures

 Deadly injury from accidents that happen while intoxicated

 Stay calm if you catch your child abusing inhalants.
 Immediately remove or push the can, bag, or rag away.
 Then stay with a conscious child in an airy room.
 If your child is unconscious or not breathing, call 911 and start CPR if trained to do so.

 Seek professional help from a counselor or healthcare provider once your child has recovered.

-Inhaling nitrites or poppers can sometimes cause a deadly blood disorder (methemoglobenemia).
+Inhaling nitrites or poppers can sometimes cause a deadly blood disorder (methemoglobinemia).
 The blood becomes physically changed so that it can't deliver oxygen to the body.
 The person's skin may look slightly blue or pale.
 Or the skin may actually turn blue and purple from lack of oxygen.
 The person's blood may seem chocolate in color.
-Using an oxygen face mask won't improve their condition.
+Using an oxygen facemask won't improve their condition.
 This is a medical emergency and requires an antidote medicine.
 Call 911 right away.